jv1564/layer0-docs/guides/connectors.md

 }
 ```

-## Testing your connector locally before publishing it to NPM
+## Testing your Connector Locally before Publishing it to NPM

 To test your connector locally without publishing it to NPM: